estruyf/vscode-msgraph-essentials/README_TMPL.md

 The Microsoft Graph Essentials extension helps you developing with the Microsoft Graph Toolkit & API.

-## Autocompletion for CSS variabls
+## Autocompletion for CSS variables and HTML attributes

-The extension gives you autocompletion for all the CSS variables which are used to customize the styling of the MGT web components.
+The extension gives you autocompletion for all the CSS variables and HTML web component attributes.

+The **CSS variables** are used to customize the styling of the MGT web components.

 Example: